frictionlessdata/datapackage/source/data-packages.rst

 Resource information MUST be a JSON serializable hash.

-Resource information MUST contain (at least) one of the following attributes which specify the location of the associated data file (either online or 'local'):
+Resource information MUST contain (at least) one of the following attributes which specify the location of the associated data file (either online, 'relative' (local), or 'inline'):

 * url: url of this data resource
-* path: unix-style ('/') path to the resource.
+* path: unix-style ('/') relative path to the resource.
 Path MUST be a relative path, that is relative to the directory in which the descriptor file (datapackage.json) listing this file resides
+* data: (inline) a field containing the data directly inline in the datapackage.json file.
+Further details below.

 .. note:: the use of a url allows a data package to reference data not
           necessarily contained locally in the Data Package.
 Of course, the